 “Oh him.
 He’s taken care of, you can see him for yourself over there.”
 Answered Kastar pointing to one dark empty wall that transformed rapidly into a glass wall.

 “Anja!
 Anja, can you hear me!”
 Cried Thomas beating with his fists against the glass.
-His voice sounded lightly muffled due to the odd glass that encased him.
+Glass dampened the sound but still I heard him.

 “Thomas!”
 I cried of relief to hear and see him.
 My dear and poor friend!
-Quickly I ran to the wall.
+Quickly I ran to the wall and held up a hand upon the surface.

 “Anja, you’ve got to get out of here or he will kill both of us.”
-Whispered Thomas.
+Called Thomas.

-I heard an evil chuckling coming from Kastar.
 “Now why should I kill Anja when I love her?
 You should rather worry about your own skin, little man.”
-He remarked.
-“Enough with this chitchat.
-Come here Anja.”
+Remarked Kastar and began to cackle.
+“Enough with the chitchat come here, Anja.”
 He demanded.

-“Now that’s better, why don’t you dance a bit of ballet?”
+“Now that’s better, why don’t you dance a bit of ballet?
+You do it so wonderfully.”

 I wanted to refuse as the music began to play magically somewhere.
 Suddenly my legs began move to the music that Kastar provided it through a snap of his fingers.
 I tried to stop, but I couldn’t.
-Sweat and tears rolled down my skin.
 Kastar sat all this time in a couch and watched with an evil smile.
-His eyes shining red like blood with a spark of evil love.
-Very soon I gave up struggling and after a while with a snap of his cold pale fingers I stood up straight before him.
-He gave a smirk.
+His eyes shining black like the night with a spark of evil love.
+Sweat and tears rolled down my skin as I tried to resist but it was no use and after a while with a snap of his cold pale fingers I stood up straight before him.
+He smirked.

 “You do know.
 You just don’t want to realize it, Anja.
 Out of love.”